GluuFederation/docs-gg-prod/docs/source/index.md

 Gluu Gateway (GG) is an authentication and authorization solution for APIs and websites.
 Gluu Gateway bundles the open source [Kong Gateway](https://konghq.com/community/), and leverages the existing ecosystem of Kong plugins to enable rate limiting, logging, and many other capabilities.

+## Features

+Primary use cases supported by Gluu Gateway include:

+- Authentication by OAuth2 / UMA bearer tokens and JWT
+- Authorization by OAuth2 / UMA scopes
+- Proxy websites, acting as an OpenID Connect Relying Party (RP)
+- Control access to API's by delegating policy decisions to an Open Policy Agent (OPA) server
+- Rate limiting, logging, and many other capabilities enabled via the ecosystem of Kong plugins

 ## Terminology

 - **Upstream Service/Application**: The upstream application can be a REST API or Web Application.
 This is the application secured by Gluu Gateway.